-New ministers also need to understand the consequences of making changes - in terms of money, policies and how these affect the public, and politically.
-Most importantly, you should demand evidence on the likely policy effects of changing, cutting or introducing a programme.
+New ministers also need to understand the consequences of making changes - in terms of money, their policies and how these affect the public, and politically.
+Most importantly, ministers should demand evidence on the likely policy effects of changing, cutting or introducing a programme.
 If evaluations show convincingly that a programme has contributed towards a key government objective that remains high priority, shifting away from that approach will be riskier, while increasing its budget may seem like a sure bet.
 If the opposite is true, it follows that this could provide a good opportunity to spend the money elsewhere.

-If you are sure that spending on a programme does need to be reduced, you should still consider the upfront costs of changing policy too quickly.
-When the government cut foreign aid from 0.7% GDP to 0.5% this amounted to a cut of around £4-5 billion.
+If the minister is convinced that spending on a programme does need to be reduced, the long-term benefits still need to be considered alongside the upfront costs of changing policy too quickly.
+When the government cut foreign aid from 0.7% GDP to 0.5% this amounted to a cut of around $\pounds$ 4-5 billion.
 But, in the short term, that also meant ending many programmes where funds were already committed and the government had to buy them out.
 Similarly, any changes to funds already allocated on staffing may mean redundancy payouts.